UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 ![image](img/insert_sort_2.jpg)

 3. We then try to insert the next element, again comparing with the last element of the output list.
-If we find a value that is bigger than the one we want to insert then we need to move along to the next.
+If we find a value that is bigger than the one we want to insert then we need to move along to the next element.

 ![image](img/insert_sort_4.jpg)